caseneuve/dzira/README.md

   -e, --end TEXT         Time when the work ended, e.g. '14:50', '16.10' -d, --date TEXT        Date when the work was done in ISO format, e.g.
                          2023-11-24, 2023-11-24 8:19, defaults to now; when
-                         --start option is provided and date matches %Y-%m-%d, start time will be used
-  -c, --comment TEXT     Comment added to logged time -w, --worklog INTEGER  Id of the worklog to be updated --spin / --no-spin
+                         date matches %Y-%m-%d, time will be added from the --start option, if present, or current time will be used -c, --comment TEXT     Comment added to logged time -w, --worklog INTEGER  Id of the worklog to be updated --spin / --no-spin